Beaufort, South Carolina: Other non-residential areas

 Once the outer edge of town, the areas along Boundary Street (US Highway 21), the Robert Smalls Parkway (SC Highway 170), and Ribaut Road now serve as Beaufort's major commercial corridors.
 Several major shopping centers and dining establishments are prevalent in all three areas.
 Beyond shopping and dining, Ribaut Road has numerous medical offices clustered near Beaufort Memorial Hospital.
 Boundary Street and Robert Smalls Parkway have several lodging facilities and auto dealerships as prevailing business types.
 Boundary Street is expected to change its appearance over the coming years due in part to a major redevelopment plan approved by the city in 2008 and supported via tax increment financing.

 Uptown Beaufort refers to a series of mostly commercial properties along Boundary Street that separates the historic district from the Pigeon Point neighborhood.
 Uptown is not formally considered a neighborhood on its own, yet merchants have created a unique identity to market the commercial area separately from downtown merchants clustered on Bay Street.

 Beaufort Town Center is a recent term given to a series of developments along Boundary Street located west of the historic district and Pigeon Point that is clustered near the Beaufort County government complex and the City of Beaufort's municipal complex construction site.
 Though much of the area (and the term) is owned by a single developer, many of Beaufort's commercial properties and administrative uses have moved to this area.

 The Marine Corps Air Station Beaufort was annexed into the city in the 1990s, expanding the city limits northward near the unincorporated Seabrook community.
 Previous attempts at bringing large-scale residential development north of the air station were defeated after protests from long-time citizens and environmental advocacy groups.

 Demographics

+Beaufort first appeared in the 1850 U.S. Census.
+The city recorded a population of 879, excluding slaves, which were not separately returned.